suloku/gcmm/readme.txt

 `¨•¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨'

 Users:
-* If you extract a device (USB, internal SD, USB gecko), it won't work againt.
-If you did so, reboot the GCMM.
-On the contrary
+* If you extract a device (USB, internal SD, USB gecko), it won't work again.
+Run device selector again to remount the device or exit and restart GCMM.
 * Memory cards can be extracted/inserted at will at the main menu screen.
-It is not recommended to change the card in any other screen.
+It is not recommended to remove the card in any other screen.
 * Dolphin (wii/gc computer emulator) has a nice memory card manager, check it out!

 About usb devices: